Mindfulness in Business

-If you want to be influential in your industry, community or other niches you want to be relevant.
-Posting obscure information that is neither relevant to you or what you want to be known for is not purposeful or meaningful, well and a waste of time.
-Be a giver by engaging a connection in a conversation around a topic they are an expert or have experience in.
+If you want to be influential in your industry, community or other niches, you want to be relevant.
+Posting obscure information that is neither relevant to you or what you want to be known for is not purposeful or meaningful, and a waste of time.
+Be a giver by engaging a connection in a conversation around a topic that they are an expert or have experience in.
 This will build deeper and more meaningful relationship.

 6. Nurture Your Professional Network

 Collecting names is a lot like collecting coins.
 They may be interesting, they may even be valuable but if you never do anything with them you won’t know.
 That doesn’t mean we can have a relationship with every person we connect with on social media, but if you are intentional with whom you want to associate, work on that core list and make it part of your activities to nurture the relationships you foresee as long-term investments in building relational value.

 Lastly, if you want to build a professional network of people that is meaningful as well as useful, then you want to be both interested and interesting.
 Being interested in others is what starts and builds a true relationship.
 Engaging them in meaningful conversation, asking for their opinion or letting them know you appreciate something about them are actions you would take with a best friend or family member, so why not a professional relationship?

 How to be interesting can start with what you say in your professional LinkedIn profile.
 Because we are checked out online before we meet offline, how do you represent yourself and your personal brand along with what makes you interesting are all questions that you want to answer within your professional profiles.
 Conversely, you want to read in detail the profiles of others you want to connect with – learn their history and scour their profile for ideas to engage in a meaningful dialogue.

 Here’s a reality check:

 People do business and connect with those they know, like and trust.
 How will you build a relationship that earns trust?
 Having a relationship plan in place before you connect still ultimately saves you time and garner better results.